Colorado releases first 5 wolves in reintroduction plan approved by voters to chagrin of ranchers

 It marked the start of the most ambitious wolf reintroduction effort in the U.S. in almost three decades and a sharp departure from aggressive efforts by Republican-led states to cull wolf packs.
 A judge on Friday night had denied a request from the state's cattle industry for a temporary delay to the release.

-About 45 people watched as the first two wolves — 1-year-old male and female siblings with gray fur mixed with black and brown patches — were set free.
+The group watched as the first two wolves — 1-year-old male and female siblings with gray fur — were set free.
 The male bolted up the golden grass, running partially sideways to keep an eye on everyone behind, then turning left into the trees.

-The crowd watched in awed silence, then some hugged each other and low murmurs started up.
+The crowd watched in silence, then some hugged each other and low murmurs started up.

 After roughly 30 seconds, those around the crates stepped back, giving the wolf space.
-The female slowly rose inside the crate then bounded up a snowy divot in the dirt road.
+The female slowly rose then bounded up a snowy divot in the dirt road, looking back before disappearing into an aspen grove.

-When she reached the tree line, she stopped and turned to look back at her silent audience for a moment, then disappeared into an aspen grove, its branches barren.
+Wolves "have larger-than-life places in human imagination, in the stories we all grew up with and tell each other,” said Polis.
+“To see them in their natural habitat, and turn around look curiously at us ... is really, really a special moment that I will treasure for my entire life.”

 The other three wolves released were another pair of 1-year-old male and female siblings, as well a 2-year-old male.
 The wolves were all caught in Oregon on Sunday.